 If we choose to work together, and depending on what we are being hired to do, we will then determine what an appropriate "advance" should be in your matter.
 This is not what the case will cost but the amount you must pay up front and from which we draw as work is done on your behalf.
-Except in rare cases, our most minimum advance is $5,000, or $7,500 to $10,000 for a case already in litigation or in which the first step will be to file with the Court.
+Except in rare cases, our most minimum advance is $5,000 for a case already in litigation or in which the first step will be to file with the Court.
 The advance amount is always customized and may be much higher depending on the circumstances and issues presented.
 All of our advances are "evergreen" - meaning you will have to replenish each month as money is drawn from the initial advance.
 In effect, the full advance is held in trust for application to your final bill.

 Most potential clients leave this first meeting much less stressed and anxious, with much more information and knowledge about what can and cannot happen to them, and with a plan in mind as to how to proceed.

 If you wish to schedule an initial consultation with Martha McQuade, please call our potential family law client number at 703-548-4200 extension 15, or send our Family Law Intake Form.
 Again, do not provide any information other than what is requested.
 If you provide additional information, we may not be able to keep it confidential.